YoussF/notes/Misc/BeCode/write_a_webscrapper_with_selenium/README.md

 - To be able to schedule your script so that i runs in background every x minutes by using  a cron job

 ## The mission
 Being able to surf the web at the speed of light and gather relevent information, as if your life depends on it!
 Why ?
 BECAUSE IT DOES !
 You see... sometime life can be tough! i mean really tough !
-And your ability to operate faster than your competitors i crucial for your success.
+And your ability to operate faster than your competitors can be crucial for your success.

 In 2014, i started to have huge unsanitary problems in my appartement where i lived with my wife and my two kids.
 So much so that the organization responsible for ensuring sanitation decided to close the apartment.
 They told me that I was going to have to leave before the end of the month.